-South Milwaukee is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, South Milwaukee isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in South Milwaukee are a mix of both white- and blue-collar jobs.
 Overall, South Milwaukee is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in South Milwaukee who work in office and administrative support (18.48%), sales jobs (8.70%), and management occupations (6.76%).
+There are especially a lot of people living in South Milwaukee who work in office and administrative support (13.99%), management occupations (7.60%), and food service (7.12%).

 Also of interest is that South Milwaukee has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in South Milwaukee in 2010 was $25,369, which is middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
-This equates to an annual income of $101,476 for a family of four.
+The per capita income in South Milwaukee in 2018 was $28,145, which is middle income relative to Wisconsin and the nation.
+This equates to an annual income of $112,580 for a family of four.
 However, South Milwaukee contains both very wealthy and poor people as well.

 South Milwaukee is a somewhat ethnically-diverse city.
 The people who call South Milwaukee home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South Milwaukee residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in South Milwaukee include Polish, Irish, Italian, and Norwegian.
+South Milwaukee also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.17% of the city’s residents.
+Important ancestries of people in South Milwaukee include German, Polish, Irish, English, and Italian.

 The most common language spoken in South Milwaukee is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Spanish and Polish.